su-Insight/insight-brownbuild-for-java/README.md

 >
 > **Minimal mode:** Only display the progress of file processing using a progress bar.

-You can explicitly specify them via the command line by `-m` and `-v` when you execute the program.
+You can exchange into Minimal mode via the command line by `-m|--Minimal`  when you execute the program.
 If omitted, it represents the Verbose mode.

 ## Vocabulary extraction

-The vocabulary extraction is done using the `MainExtract.class` file.
+The vocabulary extraction is done using the `insight.core.MainExtract.class` file.

 Certainly!
 You have two options to execute: